eltoozero/v0/README.md

  - You should buy a fastener set.
    - SIBOOR includes bearings, feet, magnets, springs, and clone bondtech bits for around the same price as Baiozraw which didn't.
  - If you buy a fastener set, consider buying quality shim washers.
-   - I purchased both a Baiozraw and SIBOOR fastener sets and both contained stamped "shim washers" cupped far beyond tolerances.
+   - I purchased both a Baiozraw and SIBOOR fastener sets and got stamped "shim washers" cupped far beyond tolerances.
    - I was able to use a good set of flat pliers and "massage" a set of cupped washers to within acceptable shim tolerances, but YMMV.
  - F623-ZZ bearings *may* rub your belts, creating dust dandruff debris around your idlers.
    - I had both ZZ and RS bearings and a measurement audit showed the RS had "better" tolerances, and after re-belting with RS, it didn't rub anymore.